-Answer:---We have both.
+ANSWER:-We have both.
 The book costs \$1,25 postage 16 cents.
 The Writing Planchette costs \$3.00.
-Sent, by mail, on receipt of the money. -ED.
+Sent by mail, on receipt of the money. -ED.
 JOURNAL.

-MENOMINEE, WIS .- Mrs. M. E. Weatherly writes.-I had thought the JOUNNAL a good paper for some years, but it is growing better all the time.
+MENOMINEE, WIS .- Mrs. M. E. Weatherly writes.-I had thought the JOURNAL a good paper for some years, but it is growing better all the time.
 May it ever battle for the right.

-FLORENCEVILLE, IA .-- S. B. Johnson writes. -We appreciate the bold and fearless stand you have taken in favor of truth and justice, and against Hull and Woodhullism.
+FLORENCEVILLE, IA .- 8.
+B. Johnson writes. -We appreciate the bold and fearless stand you have taken in favor of truth and justice, and against Hull and Woodhullism.

-HOOPSTON, ILL .- Dr. F. H. Greenbaugh writes.-The JOURNAL is undoubtedly the paper for all free intelligent people, and they alone can appreciate it, as it deserves to be.
+HOOPSTON, ILL,-Dr. F. H. Greenbaugh writes.-The JOURNAL is undoubtedly the paper for all free intelligent people, and they alone can appreciate it, as it deserves to be.

 DEERFIELD, MICH.-L. Ormsby writes.-D. W. Hull has been giving lectures here to thin houses.
-The people, are not with him in sentiment.
+The people are not with him in sentiment.

-STANTON, ILL.-F. S. Coalson writes.-Your JOURNAL is read with much interest here among the free thinkers, since you have taken such a bold stand against the Woodhull doctrine.
+STANTON, ILL .- F. S. Coalson writes .- Your JOURNAL is read with much interest here among the free thinkers, since you have taken such a bold stand against the Woodhull doctrine.

 WASHINGTON, D. C.-Geo.
-White writes .will aid you what I can, because yours is the only Spiritual paper that has independence enough to oppose principles and acts disgraceful to Bociety.
+White writes .will aid you what I can, because yours is the only Spiritual paper that has independence enough to principles and acts disgraceful to oppose society.

-RINMUNDY, ILL.-J. D. French writes.-It some good medium would come through this part of Egypt, they could make their expenses, if noth-ing more, and it might cause the darkness to disperse.
+RINMUNDY, ILL.-J. D. French writes.-If some good medium would come through this part of Egypt, they could make their expenses, if nothing more, and it might cause the darkness to disperse.

-ALLEN, KAN.-Mrs. Nettle Avery writes.-I wish to send the JOURNAL to my brother, that he may see that the leading Spiritualists are not free-lovers, nor favor in the least, this doctrine as taught by Mrs. Woodhull.
+ALLEN, KAN.-Mrs. Nettie Avery writes.-I wish to send the JOURNAL to my brother, that he may see that the leading Spiritualiats are not free-lovers, nor favor in the least, this doctrine as taught by Mrs. Woodhull.

 And if twenty thousand of our present subscribers would send the JOURNAL to many of their intelligent but prejudiced relatives and friends, they would find a great change in their opinions within three months' time.
 Try it, friends.
 What of a few dollars?
 They are made to use, and If you use them to disseminate knowledge, you will be all the happier for it.
 Again, we repeat, try it, one dollar's worth at least .- ED.
-JOURNAL.
+JOURNAL,

-BEDFORD, N. H.-L. A. Sturievant writes.-This makes twelve new subscribers I have sent you within two weeks, which shows pretty conclusively, I think, that Hullism has not swept the field in this vicinity.
+BEDFORD, N. H.-L. A. Sturtevant writes.-This makes twelve new subscribers I have sent you within two weeks, which shows pretty clusively, I think, that Hullism has not swept the field in this vicinity.
+DAVIS, ILL.-F. Buticofer writes.-I am glad that you have given this opportunity for trial sub-scribers.
+I think it will greatly enlarge the sub-scription list of the good old JOURNAL, even after the three months are out, and it will also show the people that Spiritualism is not freeloveism.